 - Entitled Bastard: Averted.
 Unlike her father, she has no illusions about her claim to the throne.
-She's aware that her ancestors schemed and backstabbed their way into power like every other noble, and that she will have to do some pretty underhanded things to gain power.
+She's aware that her ancestors schemed and backstabbed their way to power like every other noble, and that she will have to do the same to reclaim it.
 She simply feels she'd make a good queen because she's seen how the other half lives, and can use that knowledge to bring prosperity to her people and political stability among the nobility.

 - Fire-Forged Friends: While she starts off not trusting the Smuggler (and possibly vice-versa), by the end of Act 1 she makes it clear she now considers the Smuggler a friend because of all they've been through together, hunting down Nok Drayan's fortune.

 - Foreshadowing: The Smuggler can say some disparaging things about Nok Drayen.
 Every time they do so, Risha immediately corrects them with some pertinent information about Nok that justifies whatever he did.
 She cares and knows so much because she's Nok's daughter.

 - Free-Range Children: Was left to fend for herself by her father Nok Drayen, after he froze himself in carbonite at the age of 11 to navigate the criminal underworld on her own, to recover Nok Drayen's lost fortune and prove herself worthy of his legacy.